-The sampling frame of the study will be constructed based on information on all public schools ("folkeskoler") in Denmark obtained from The Danish Ministry of Children and Education data-warehouse.
+The sampling frame of the study will be constructed based on information on all schools in Denmark obtained from The Danish Ministry of Children and Education data-warehouse.
 Information obtained at school-level will include the number of children attending each school in 1st and 2nd grade.
 Special schools and schools in areas that already take part in similar research projects will not be eligible for participation.
 An initial sampling frame list will prioritize schools with at least two classes per year group and relative geographical proximity to the study centres.
 This sampling frame list will be expanded if the success of recruiting schools is lower than expected.
-To minimize contamination, eligible school districts are not allowed to lie geographically next to each other.

-The schools selected to be part of the sampling frame will be contacted directly via the school leader and the head of the school board, and the school will be invited to participate in the study.
+The schools selected to be part of the sampling frame will be contacted directly via the school leader and/or the head of the school board, and the school will be invited to participate in the study.
 Furthermore, municipalities will be contacted to assist with recruitment of schools and to ensure overall support for the study.
-Finally, in addition to this direct recruitment procedure, an open advertisement for the study will be placed on relevant platforms (e.g., Folkeskolen.dk) to recruit potentially interested schools for the study.
+Finally, in addition to this direct recruitment procedure, an open advertisement for the study will be placed on relevant platforms (e.g., Folkeskolen.dk and LinkedIn) to recruit potentially interested schools for the study.